bradbase/xlcalculator/README.md

 ```

 # How to add Excel functions
-Excel function support can be easily added to koala_xlcalculator.
+Excel function support can be easily added to xlcalculator.

 Do the git things.. fork, clone, branch. checkout the new branch and then;
 - Write a class for the function in function_library.
 Use existing supported function classes as template examples.